MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 To test refunding an order via the API:

-1. Create an order using card number `4012001038443335`.
+1. Create an order.
 2. Send a [refund](/api/#refund-an-order) API request.
   {{< br >}} A new order is created for the refund.
 The order status for the refund changes to **Reserved**.
 3. In your MultiSafepay test account, go to **Related transactions**, and then select the **ID** of the refund order.
 4. Under **Order summary**, click **Accept**.
 5. In the **Add transaction comment** field, add a comment, and then click **Add**.
   The order status changes to **Completed**.

 ---

-**Note:**

-- You can't test cancelling orders.
-- In the live environment, you can't accept refund orders.
+**Note:** In the live environment, you can't accept refund orders.
 These are done automatically.

 {{< /details >}}